wrsexton/python_tweet_analysis/README.md

 <h1>Second Inquiry</h1>

 The second question I wanted to answer regarding the information I found was:  "What are the most common words in each party's tweets, and how many words are shared between the parties?"
 I achieved this goal by gathering the text from each and every tweet, splitting the strings into individual words based on spacing, filtering out common stop-words, and counting instances of each word used.

+The visualization for this inquiry is two bar graphs comparing instances of these words found for each party, as well as a venn diagram to show the words found in common.

 **Notes regarding the results of this second inquiry**